Clementine951/ALGOSUP_2022_Project_4_C/Documents/Functional.md

 You need to obey the laws of physics in the virtual world, have no superpowers, can’t walk across walls, fly, etc.

-We don't have a fix budget for the moment but we have to make realistic purchases.
+We don't have a fixed budget for the moment but we have to make realistic purchases.

 ### b.
 Location